Abdeslam Ahizoune

-Abdeslam Ahizoune (born 20 April 1955 in Tiflet, Morocco) is the chairman of the Management Board of Maroc Telecom and the former chief executive officer, the main Moroccan telecommunications company.
+Abdeslam Ahizoune (born 20 April 1955 in Tiflet, Morocco) is a Moroccan businessman.
+He was the chairman of the management board of Maroc Telecom from 2001 to February 2025, when he was replaced by Mohamed Benchaaboun.
+He was also its former chief executive officer, the main Moroccan telecommunications company.

 Education

 Ahizoune was born on 20 April 1955 in Tiflet, located about 60 km from Rabat, to a landowning Berber family.
 His father Aïssa Ahizoune was a notable of the Khessasna tribe.
 He started his studies at Collège Ibn Ajroum.
 In 1972 he received a baccalaureate in mathematics, and in 1977 earned an engineering diploma from Télécom Paris.